daveWid/livecode/README.md

 ## Setup

-All you need to do to setup the library is have a copy of jQuery as long as the plugin code.
+All you need to do to setup the library is have a copy of jQuery and the plugin code.

 ``` js